pzhao12teste/PiggyMetrics/README.md

 ##### Notes
 - There are some limitations for dynamic refresh though. `@RefreshScope` doesn't work with `@Configuration` classes and doesn't affect `@Scheduled` methods
 - `fail-fast` property means that Spring Boot application will fail startup immediately, if it cannot connect to the Config Service.
+That's very useful when we start [all applications together](https://github.com/sqshq/PiggyMetrics#how-to-run-all-the-things)
 - There are significant [security notes](https://github.com/sqshq/PiggyMetrics#security) below

 ### Auth service